Mark2Mark/alfred-volume-control/README.md

 #Installation

-Download [Volume Control.alfredworkflow](https://github.com/raulchen/alfred-volume-control/raw/master/Volume%20Control.alfredworkflow) and double-click it.
+~~Download [Volume Control.alfredworkflow](https://github.com/raulchen/alfred-volume-control/raw/master/Volume%20Control.alfredworkflow) and double-click it.~~

+Needs new compilation into a workflow after recent changes in this fork.